 2.1.2 Experimental Environment.
 We use RUBBoS, a representative n-tier application benchmark to conduct our experiments in our VMware vSphere cluster.
 RUBBoS benchmark application is modeled after the famous tech news website Slashdot [2].
-It can be configured as 3-tier (web server, application server, and database server) or 4-tier (add C-JDBC database clustering middleware [17]).

-171 Figure 1 shows the software stack, hardware specification, and a sample configuration that we have used in our experiments.
-The RUBBoS workload consists of 24 web transactions such as 172 ViewStory and StoryOfTheDay.
-The workload generator of RUBBoS simulates a certain number of 173 users sending real HTTP requests to interact with the benchmark application; each user navigates 174 between different web transactions by following a Markov chain model abstracted from the trace 175 of real user behaviors [16].
-For example, the average think time between every two consecutive 176 web transactions follows a normal distribution with 7 seconds as its mean.
-Such a user behavior 177 model has been widely used by other typical n-tier benchmark applications such as RUBIS [45], 178 TPC-W, and CloudStone [48].
-179
+It can be configured as 3-tier (web server, application server, and database server) or 4-tier (add Cluster Java Database Connectivity (C-JDBC) database clustering middleware [17]).
+Figure 1 shows the software stack, hardware specification, and a sample configuration that we have used in our experiments.
+The RUBBoS workload consists of 24 web transactions such as ViewStory and StoryOfTheDay.
+The workload generator of RUBBoS simulates a certain number of users sending real HTTP requests to interact with the benchmark application; each user navigates between different web transactions by following a Markov chain model abstracted from the trace of real user behaviors [16].
+For example, the average think time between every two consecutive web transactions follows a normal distribution with 7 seconds as its mean.
+Such a user behavior model has been widely used by other typical n-tier benchmark applications such as Rice University Biding System (RUBiS) [45], Transaction Performance Council benchmark W (TPC-W), and CloudStone [48].

 We ran our experiments in our VMware vSphere cluster.
-We use #Web/#App/#CM/#DB to 180 represent the hardware topology of a 4-tier system, which means the number of web servers, 181 application servers, database clustering middleware, and database servers.
-Each server (including 182 Apache, Tomcat, C-JDBC, and MySQL) is running in a VM deployed on a dedicated physical 183 machine (the specification of each machine is similar to the EC2 g2 dedicated host [7]), in this case, 184 we are able to eliminate complicated factors like VM interference and focus on the study of the 185 impact of soft resource allocation on the n-tier system performance.
-For example, in our 1/4/1/4186 configuration case, the 4-tier system uses 10 VMs, each of which is deployed on a dedicated Dell 187 Power Edge R430 as shown in Figure 1(b).
-Except for database servers, every other server has a 188 189 thread pool to handle requests from the upstream tier and a connection pool to communicate with the downstream tier.
-For each hardware topology, we choose three representative soft resources 190 for our evaluation, which we denote as $W{threads}$ - $#A{threads}$ - $#A{DBConn}$, meaning the thread pool 191 size in a web server, the thread pool size in an application server, and the DB connection pool size 192 193 in an application server.
-So for a hardware configuration like 1/2/1/2 (Figure 1(c)), the associate soft resource allocation can be 400-150-60, which means 400 Apache threads, 150 Tomcat threads, 194 and 60 Tomcat DB connections.
-Since there are two Tomcat servers, the total number of threads 195
+We use #Web/#App/#CM/#DB to represent the hardware topology of a 4-tier system, which means the number of web servers, application servers, database clustering middleware, and database servers.
+Each server (including Apache, Tomcat, C-JDBC, and MySQL) is running in a VM deployed on a dedicated physical machine (the specification of each machine is similar to the EC2 g2 dedicated host [7]), in this case, we are able to eliminate complicated factors like VM interference and focus on the study of the impact of soft resource allocation on the n-tier system performance.
+For example, in our 1/4/1/4configuration case, the 4-tier system uses 10 VMs, each of which is deployed on a dedicated Dell Power Edge R430 as shown in Figure 1(b).
+Except for database servers, every other server has a thread pool to handle requests from the upstream tier and a connection pool to communicate with the downstream tier.
+For each hardware topology, we choose three representative soft resources for our evaluation, which we denote as $#W{threads}-#A{threads}-#A{DBConn}$ , meaning the thread pool size in a web server, the thread pool size in an application server, and the DB connection pool size in an application server.
+So for a hardware configuration like 1/2/1/2 (Figure 1(c)), the associate soft resource allocation can be 400-150-60, which means 400 Apache threads, 150 Tomcat threads, and 60 Tomcat DB connections.
+Since there are two Tomcat servers, the total number of threads and DB connections doubles in the application server tier.
+Other soft resource allocations are fixed to limit the exponential experiment space.